rajgupta04/AlgoGlimps/README.md

 # AlgoGlimps: Full-Stack Graph Algorithm Visualizer

 AlgoGlimps lets you draw graphs in the browser and watch classic algorithms run step by step.
-This README is intentionally detailed (yes, long) so beginners can follow along without guessing.
-All commands are kept; pick the ones that match your OS and preferred workflow.
+This README is intentionally detailed so beginners can follow along without guessing.

 ## Overview
 - Build graphs visually (add, move, remove nodes and weighted edges).
 - Run BFS, DFS, Dijkstra, Prim MST, and Floyd-Warshall and watch every step.
 - Use the REST API directly for scripting or experiments.
+- Tech stack: Java 17, Spring Boot 3.5.x, Maven, HTML/JS/Tailwind frontend, Docker optional.

 ## Requirements
 - Java 17 (Spring Boot 3.5.x).
-- Maven (or just the bundled wrappers: mvnw on macOS/Linux, mvnw.cmd on Windows).
+- Maven (or the bundled wrappers: `mvnw` / `mvnw.cmd`).
 - Git (to clone) or a ZIP download.
 - Docker (optional, for container builds).
 - A modern browser.